 Solomon points to the danger of trusting one’s own wisdom.
 Many have started to walk the path of God with full trust in Christ, but have later begun to take the credit to themselves for their accomplishments and have ended up in wicked paths away from God.
-This was the experience of Solomon himself, but he was fortunate at the end of his life to change his course of action and repent before it was too late (1 Kings 11:1–13).
+This was the experience of Solomon himself, but thankfully at the end of his life, he changed his course of action and repented before it was too late (1 Kings 11:1–13).

 Man’s knowledge is deficient (1 Corinthians 13:9).
 And Solomon warned, “There is a way that seems right to a man, but its end is the way of death” (Proverbs 14:12 ).
-The warning here is against having faith in the guidance of the conscience without checking the conscience against the Scriptures.
+The warning here is against having faith in the guidance of the heart and mind without testing them against the Scriptures.
 Many men have convinced themselves that God will accept a replacement for His precise commands, only to find that they have lost all.

 The Roman governor Pilate is such example.
 While he was perhaps not acquainted with the scriptures, Christ taught him directly.
 But the governor thought that he could compromise with evil and still keep his prestige and position.
 But his compromise led to his shame and death (Matthew 27:11–26).
 Evil stains the heart and leads to death (Ephesians 4:17–18).